 "The Tomoka Marsh Aquatic Preserve protects a lasting legacy, a magical part of old Florida, where waters from palm-lined subtropical rivers mix with vast salt marshes just back from the sea.
 This rich estuary serves as a nursery for so many species identified with Florida, like manatees, snook, blue crabs and wading birds.
 Perhaps just as important, it captures its place name from the Timucua, the last of the native tribes who lived in close relationship with these unique lands and waters.
 Protection of these lands did not just come about on its own but through partnerships between the state, county, conservation organizations and concerned citizens who continue to appreciate the magical sense of place which is the Tomoka." - Clay Henderson, former chair, Volusia County Council, and president emeritus, Florida Audubon Society

-The Tomoka Marsh Aquatic Preserve is an estuarine system comprised of five distinct areas that includes portions of the Halifax River, Smith Creek, Bulow Creek, the Tomoka River and the Tomoka Basin.
+The Tomoka Marsh Aquatic Preserve is an estuarine system composed of five distinct areas that includes portions of the Halifax River, Smith Creek, Bulow Creek, the Tomoka River and the Tomoka Basin.
 The threatened West Indian manatee is a summer resident of the area, traveling in the Halifax and Tomoka rivers.

 Approximately 7 miles of the Halifax River, north from the southern boundary of Ormond-by-the-Sea, is designated as the aquatic preserve.
 The Halifax is a long, wide, shallow estuarine lagoon bounded on the west by the Florida mainland and on the east by a barrier island.
 The estuary is created by the mixing of saltwater from the Atlantic Ocean, introduced through the Matanzas inlet to the north and the Ponce de León Inlet to the south, with freshwater from the Tomoka River, Bulow Creek and the upper Halifax River drainage basin.